zechs6437/WeaponAttachmentTrainer/README.md

 # WeaponAttachmentTrainer
-Basic GTAV trainer based off NativeTrainer by Alexander Blade http://www.dev-c.com/gtav/scripthookv/

-This mod allows you to change your selected weapons attachments on the fly.
+This GTAV script allows you to change your selected weapons attachments on the fly.
 It also comes with a hotkey that will toggle your weapons silencer on and off.
 Sick of your silenced pistol and you just want to blast on fools on the streets all loud-like?
 Hit 'O' and remove that bitch.
 That's keyboard 'O' as in "OH MY GOD I DON'T HAVE TO GO TO AMMUNATION ANYMORE TO CHANGE ATTACHMENTS ON MY GUNS".

 ## Installation